codiceSpaghetti/InternetOfThings_SmartPool/README.md

 water inlets.
 It also offers the ability to manually apply a certain degree of parameter changes, eg. to set the desired water temperature, at run time.

+Please, check the [Documentation](Documentation.pdf) for a complete view.

 ## System scheme and structure
 <img src='system-scheme.png'>